 1 in 9 Adults Are Diabetic and 1 in 3 of Us Are Pre-Diabetic in America- Learn What You Can Do

 The CDC and the AMA have teamed up to sound the alarm.
 One in nine American adults are diabetic, 1 in 3 are obese, and 1 in 3 are pre-diabetic (86 million adults).
-(Read more here… )
+(You can read more on that here… )

 If you are over 45 and even a little over weight, you are at high risk for pre-diabetes.
-If you are over 65, you are high risk period.
-You can take your screening test here…
+If you are over 65, you are high period.
+You can take your screening test here:

-This program called Prevent Diabetes Stat with stat representing:
+This program is called Prevent Diabetes Stat, with stat representing:

 The key is diet.

 Your doctor may put you on medication, and while that will help, don’t forget that you are in total control of what goes in your mouth and have the keys to the solution right there!
 I know because I battle this very issue, and can only keep the weight off when eating properly (vegetables and lean meats).
-It is possible to control pre-diabetes with a vegetarian diet, but only if you are eating mostly vegetables, nuts, seeds, and moderation in the bean family.
-You will also need to avoid the grains.
+It is possible to control pre-diabetes with a vegetarian diet, but only if you are eating mostly vegetables, nuts, seeds and moderation in the bean family.
+You too will have to avoid the grains.